 Seven Huskies made U.S. National Teams in the summer of 1977, including Scott Donaldson, Mitch Millar, Mark Miller, Ross Parker, Chris Wells, Mark Umlauf and Mike Hess.

-Left to right, some of the staff that would accompany the team to Henley: Jeff "Rollo" Benedict, Harry Swetnam, Stan Pocock, Keith Ikeda, Dick Erickson, Kirk "Lucky" Knapp.
+Left to right, some of the staff that would accompany the team to Henley: Front left: Jeff "Rollo" Benedict, manager, and coach Dick Erickson; Harry Swetnam, Stan Pocock, and Kirk "Lucky" Knapp behind them, with Keith Ikeda in the stern.
 "Stan was a huge help to us that year" says Mike Hess, twenty-five years later.
 "He made us focus on the things that were important."
 Erickson Collection photo/thank you Greg Giuliani.

 The Varsity Lightweights, left to right: Tom Bascom, Charles Naden, Brian Martin, Rick Robinson, Don Scales, Skip Miller, Doug Jones, Scott Donaldson, cox Dave Dickhaus.
 1977 VBC Yearbook photo.